Lawrence, No. 1 Clemson dominate Wake Forest again, 37-13

 Trevor Etienne ran for 102 yards and a touchdown for Clemson, which improved to 70-5 since the start of the 2015 season under coach Dabo Swinney.

 Clemson has now outscored Wake Forest 152-19 over the last three seasons, holding the Demon Deacons to just one touchdown.

-Clemson is looking to win its sixth straight Atlantic Coast Conference title and reach the College Football Playoff national championship game for the fifth time in the six seasons.
-The last time the Tigers were on the field they lost 42-25 loss to LSU in which Lawrence was held without a touchdown pass.
+The Tigers have won 12 straight against Wake Forest.

+“I knew it was probably going to get a little sloppy, but that’s going to make our team better.
+But Trevor was amazing.
+He really was,” Swinney said.

-But the Heisman Trophy hopeful looked in solid form against the Demon Deacons.
+The Heisman Trophy hopeful looked in solid form against the Demon Deacons.

-After going three-and-out on its first drive, Clemson scored on its next three possessions, including a pair of short walk-in touchdowns by Lawrence to take a 17-0 lead.
+After going three-and-out with a bad 16-yard sack on the first drive, Clemson scored on its next three possessions, including a pair of short walk-in touchdowns by Lawrence to take a 17-0 lead.
 On both occasions, the Demon Deacons sold out on the fake handoff to Etienne, allowing Lawrence a free path to the end zone.

+Etienne averaged nearly 6 yards per carry and repeatedly picked up yards after initial contact by breaking tackles.

+“As he’s gotten stronger it has come a little easier for him,” Clemson offensive coordinator Tony Elliott said.
+“He has the best contact balance of any guy I’ve ever coached.”

 Lawrence’s passes were on the mark for the most part, as he completed 22 of 28 passes.
 He spread the ball around to eight different receivers in the first half alone as Clemson took a 27-0 lead.

+Lawrence said his goal has been to be patient on offense instead of looking for the big play.

+“Take what the defense gives me and don’t try to do do much,” Lawrence said.
+“Just trust it and go through my progressions.”

 Wake Forest quarterback Sam Hartman was 11 of 21 for 182 yards passing and was sacked four times before being replaced in the fourth quarter.
-Taylor Morin had nine catches for 93 yards and a touchdown.
+Taylor Morin was a bright spot for Wake Forest, finishing with nine catches for 93 yards and a touchdown.

+“They came out strong like they always do and they played better than us tonight,” Wake Forest coach Dave Clawson said.
+“That quarterback and that tailback are special players.
+Disappointed with the result, but I think there are a lot of positives to build on.”

-The game was played in front a near empty stadium, with the exception of about 50 family members of senior and junior Demon Deacon players to comply with North Carolina state COVID-19 rules.
+The game was played in front a near empty stadium, with the exception of about 50 family members of Demon Deacon upperclassmen to comply with North Carolina state COVID-19 rules.

 Wake Forest’s school’s band and cheerleaders were stationed on the side hill behind one of the end zones, socially distanced from each other.
 Wake Forest showed its fans cheering virtually on the scoreboard while ambient crowd noise was pumped in.

-Both coaches wore masks on the sideline.
+“It was a little weird but we’re just so happy to be playing,” Lawrence said.
+“We were just excited to play especially because it was up in the air on whether we were going to play.”

 RACIAL INJUSTICE